matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2022/_index.md

 There are a lot of very good reasons to use an Offline Root CA in your environment and it is pretty much expected in a Certificate Authority that is created today.
 Unauthorized access to your Certificate Authority can put your organization at risk and can cause a lot of headaches to fix it, especially if you depend heavily on a PKI for critical functions in your environment.

-The Root CA is critical to your PKI, and you don’t want to risk having the Root CA compromised and having your private keys leaked.
+The Root CA is critical to your PKI, and you don't want to risk having the Root CA compromised and having your private keys leaked.
 This would effectively invalidate every single certificate in your organization.

 The best way to protect the Root CA is always to have it be completely unavailable to people on the network.
-It isn’t needed in day-to-day operations, so having it online is not necessary and can put it at unnecessary risk.
-This also means that it is not enough to just have it turned off until needed, it shouldn’t be accessible by anyone even when it is temporarily powered on.
+It isn't needed in day-to-day operations, so having it online is not necessary and can put it at unnecessary risk.
+This also means that it is not enough to just have it turned off until needed, it shouldn't be accessible by anyone even when it is temporarily powered on.

-A lot of administrators don’t even have a network connection to it and use virtual floppy disks to transfer data between it and other servers.
-It is cumbersome, but this happens so infrequently that it shouldn’t be an issue.
+A lot of administrators don't even have a network connection to it and use virtual floppy disks to transfer data between it and other servers.
+It is cumbersome, but this happens so infrequently that it shouldn't be an issue.
 Some virtualization platforms allow for copy/paste, but that should be disabled for the Root CA to minimize the attack surface on it.

 ## Registered IANA Number ##

-When you are dealing with an internal Certificate Authority you don’t really need to worry about utilizing a registered IANA Number.
+When you are dealing with an internal Certificate Authority you don't really need to worry about utilizing a registered IANA Number.
 This is only ever required if you are going to be using your Certificate Authority outside of your organization.
 This is beyond the scope of this guide, but it is an option should it be required for your organization.

 ## Active Directory Certificate Services Internal URLs ##